Sriwijaya F.C.: Double winner and Copa Indonesia dominance

 Sriwijaya players celebrated their first championship after winning the 2007–08 Liga Indonesia Premier Division.

-The 2007–08 season marked the club's golden history, when Sriwijaya became the first and only Indonesian club to achieve the double, by winning both the top division (Liga Indonesia Premier Division), and the primary domestic cup (Copa Indonesia) in the same season.
-At the start of the season, the club brought in Rahmad Darmawan as head coach, and the squad was filled with quality local players, such as Christian Warobay, Charis Yulianto, and Isnan Ali.
-Also with the fantastic four foreign players of Anoure Obiora, Zah Rahan, Christian Lenglolo, and Keith "Kayamba" Gumbs.
-In the first stage, the club managed to top the final standings of the West Division with 66 points from 20 wins from a total of 34 matches, better than Persipura Jayapura in the East Division with only 64 points.
+In the 2007–2008 season, Sriwijaya became the first and only Indonesian club to achieve the double, by winning both the top division (Liga Indonesia Premier Division) and the primary domestic cup (Copa Indonesia) in the same season.
+At the start of the season, the club brought in Rahmad Darmawan as head coach, and local players on the squad included Christian Warobay, Charis Yulianto, and Isnan Ali.
+Foreign players included Anoure Obiora, Zah Rahan, Christian Lenglolo, and Keith "Kayamba" Gumbs.
+In the first stage, the club managed to top the final standings of the West Division with 66 points from 20 wins from 34 matches, better than Persipura Jayapura in the East Division with only 64 points.

 Zah Rahan and Keith "Kayamba" Gumbs celebrated a goal for Sriwijaya in 2008.

 In the next stage, Sriwijaya was included in Group A of the last 8, competing with Persiwa Wamena, PSMS Medan, and Arema Malang.
-From a total of 3 matches, the club successfully topped the final standings of the group by collecting five points from three matches.
+From 3 matches, the club topped the final standings of the group by collecting five points from three matches.
 This success also led Laskar Wong Kito to the knockout phase.
 In the semifinals, the club won narrowly 1–0 over Persija Jakarta where the only goal was scored by Kayamba.
 On 10 February 2008, the club competed in the final against another Sumatran team, PSMS Medan.
 The full-time result ended in a 1–1 draw which made the match continue to extra time.
 In the extra time, the club managed to score two goals by Kayamba and Zah Rahan which made the score 3–1 until the end of the match, which made Sriwijaya emerge as the champion of the 2007–08 Liga Indonesia Premier Division.
 This trophy also became Sriwijaya's first championship since the club was founded.